Jenna Bush Hager: Early life and education

 Jenna Welch Bush was born on November 25, 1981, at Baylor University Medical Center in Dallas, Texas, after her older twin sister Barbara.
 She was named after her maternal grandmother, Jenna Hawkins Welch.
 While living in Dallas, she and Barbara attended first Preston Hollow Elementary School and then The Hockaday School.
 In 1994, after her father was elected Governor of Texas and the family moved to Austin, Texas, Bush was a student at St. Andrew's Episcopal School and attended Austin High School from 1996 until her graduation in 2000.
 She was a Senate page.

 As her father became President in 2001, she attended the University of Texas at Austin and took summer classes at New York University.
 She was a legacy member of Kappa Alpha Theta, her mother's sorority.
+While there, Jenna and her sister Barbara made national headlines when they were both arrested for alcohol-related charges, twice within five weeks.
+On April 29, 2001, Jenna was charged with a misdemeanor for possession of alcohol under the age of 21 in Austin.
+On May 29, 2001, Jenna was charged with another misdemeanor—attempting to use a fake ID (with the name "Barbara Pierce," her paternal grandmother's maiden name) to purchase alcohol.
+She pleaded no contest to both charges.
 Jenna Bush graduated from the University of Texas at Austin with a degree in English, in 2004.

 2004 U.S. presidential election

 Jenna Bush (second from right) witnesses her father taking the oath on Inauguration Day on January 20, 2005.

 Jenna and Barbara asked their father not to run for President of the United States in 2000: "Oh, I just wish you wouldn't run.
 It's going to change our life."
 Her father told them that he and her mother needed to live their lives.
 In the winter of 2003, she and Barbara opted to become involved in the 2004 campaign.
 In response to this decision, she made media appearances during the summer of 2004, prior to the election.
 She and her sister made several joint public appearances, including giving a speech to the Republican Convention on August 31, 2004.
 She made headlines when she was found sticking her tongue out to media photographers at a campaign stop in St. Louis.
 Jenna and Barbara took turns traveling to swing states with their father, and they also gave a seven-page interview and photo shoot in Vogue.
 Jenna later confirmed that Barbara and Jenna also developed a friendship with John Kerry's daughters, Alexandra and Vanessa, who campaigned on behalf of their father.